 The Albany Movement (1961–1962)

-- Desegregation campaign in Albany, Georgia led by the Student Nonviolent Coordinating Committee (SNCC) and the National Association for the Advancement of Colored People (NAACP)
+The Albany Movement was a broad desegregation campaign in Albany, Georgia, organized primarily by the Student Nonviolent Coordinating Committee (SNCC) and the National Association for the Advancement of Colored People (NAACP).
+Martin Luther King Jr. also joined the effort, raising its national profile.

-- Some media outlets portrayed the protesters as agitators and extremists, reflecting resistance to change among some segments of the white population
+- Some media outlets framed the protesters as outside agitators, reflecting resistance to change among segments of the white population.

 University of Georgia Desegregation (1961)

-- Hamilton Holmes and Charlayne Hunter became the first African American students admitted to the segregated university after a lengthy court battle
+Hamilton Holmes and Charlayne Hunter became the first African American students admitted to the University of Georgia after a federal court ordered their admission following a lengthy legal battle.

-- Paved the way for integration in other state universities and colleges across the South
+- Their success paved the way for integration at other state universities and colleges across the South.

-- Widely covered by the media, with images of the students facing hostility and violence generating sympathy and support for their cause
+- Media images of the two students facing hostility generated widespread sympathy and support for desegregation in higher education.

 Georgia's Participation in the March on Washington (1963)